 Address: 544 E Park St, Olathe, KS 66061

-Cost Per Girl: $7.00 per participant (minimum of $70 or 10 participants).
+Cost Per Girl: $7.00 per participant ($70 minimum).
 Please note: we do ask for an estimate of your group size in advance, and a deposit of $70 before the workshop would be appreciated.
 We will calculate the final cost based on the number of participants on the day of the workshop, and the remaining payment can then be made.
 Payment can be made by cash, check, or credit card online and onsite.

 YOU SCHEDULE IT!
 OPPORTUNITIES:

-The DCC Hands-On Workshop offers an enriching and interactive experience, introducing children to Deaf Culture and the language.
+The Hands-On Workshop offers an enriching and interactive experience, introducing children to Deaf Culture and the language.

-Our general Hands-On Workshop is a 1 hour program split into three 20 minute activities: ASL Storytelling, a lesson in food signs, and an art project.
-Our ASL Storytellers are members of the Deaf community offer a truly a unique experience for the children to observe sign language in action and interact as they follow the story.
-During the food signs lesson the children learn a variety of ASL signs for everyday food items such as fruits, vegetables and meats.
-The art project is a fun and creative way for the children to make their own souvenir while continuing to learn about the language and culture.
+Our standard Hands-On Workshop consists of a 1 hour program split into three 20 minute activities: ASL Storytelling, a lesson in sign language (food signs) and an art project.
+Storytelling offers a truly unique experience for children to observe sign language in action and interact as they follow the story.
+During the food signs lesson, girls learn a variety of ASL signs for everyday food items such as fruits, vegetables and meats.
+The art project is a fun and creative way for the girls to make their own souvenir while continuing to learn about the language and culture.